forkkit/supertokens-node-mysql-ref-jwt/README.md

 # SuperTokens
 ## About
-This is a library that implements user session management for websites that run on NodeJS with MySQL - use it to create and manage sessions for logged in users.
+This is a library that implements user session management for websites that run on NodeJS with MySQL.
+This is to be used with your backend code.

 It has the following features:
 - It uses short lived access tokens (JWT) and long lived refresh tokens (Opaque)